 The bulk of Filipinos in Hong Kong work as house helpers.
 Filipinos also work there as Engineer, Software Engineer, analysts, musicians, and managers,

-Hong Kong is located 1,118 Km North West of Manila Philippines.
+Hong Kong is located 1,118 Km (694.69 Miles) North West of Manila Philippines.
 From Manila, you can reach Hong Kong in about 2 hours and 25 minutes by plane.
 Its official currency is HK Dollar.
-One HK Dollar is equivalent to 7.41 pesos.
+One HK Dollar is equivalent to 7.41 Philippine Pesos depending on the currency exchange rate.

 Qatar’s major economic drivers are its Oil and Gas Industry, Steel production, Finance, and Ship Repair Industry.
 They have the 3rd largest Natural Gas and Petroleum reserves in the world, and they have Milaha Shipyard which is the leading ship repair yard in the Persian gulf region.